 We’re starting to receive many applications from young people across our three life-changing Bursary funds.
 Will you join together with your fellow supporters and help us raise the £170,000 we need to fund Bursaries for each of them before the funding deadline?

-You can track the progress of this year's Bursary Appeal using the thermometer above.
+You can track the progress of this year's Bursary Appeal using this thermometer.
 100% of any gift you make will go directly to funding Centrepoint Bursaries for young people, until we reach our funding target of £170,000.
 Any gifts received after that target is reached will go wherever the need is greatest.

 Jake* was kicked out by his mum when he came out as gay while at sixth form college.
 He found himself in a temporary bedsit, traumatised and alone.
 As Jake says: "Being chucked out of my mum’s house and trying to sustain everything around me.
 It was really hard".